cavo789/phpunit_tips/README.md

 </phpunit>
 ```

-Be careful with `process_isolation=false` since this can conduct to unpredictable behaviours.
+Be careful with `process_isolation=false` since this can conduct to unpredictable behaviour.

 The solution is to edit that class and add these two doc-block notations for the class itself: